msadowski/awesome-weekly-robotics/README.md

  * [videoflow](https://github.com/videoflow/videoflow) - Python framework that facilitates the quick development of complex video analysis applications and other series-processing based applications in a multiprocessing environment.
 Licence: MIT.
  * [Robotics Library](https://github.com/roboticslibrary/rl) - Self-contained C++ library for rigid body kinematics and dynamics, motion planning, and control.
 Licence: BSD-2 Clause.
  * [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) - Real-time multi-person keypoint detection library for body, face, hands, and foot estimation.
 Licence: permissible for non-profits and research organizations, commercial for for profit companies.
+ * [Raisim](https://github.com/leggedrobotics/raisimLib) - A physics for rigid-body dynamics simulation.
+Licence: Free for non-commercial use.

 ### SLAM